Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 **Only enabling/disabling these mods is supported.
 Modifying any settings / configurations for optional mods counts as modification and voids support for the list.** The only exception is `Skyrim Priority My Setting` which has instructions on how to configure it.

 - **ENB Preset Options:** By default, the list ships with Cabbage ENB for NAT 3.
-Under the `ENB Preset Options` separator, you may untick the `Cabbage ENB for NAT 3` mod and enable **one** of the 5 optional ENBs depending on what you prefer.
+Under the `ENB Preset Options` separator, you may untick the `Cabbage ENB for NAT 3` mod and enable **one** of the 6 optional ENBs depending on what you prefer.
    > If you have opened the game before, delete the `enbcache` and `gpucache` folders inside MO2's `Overwrite\Root` folder.
 You can find Overwrite by scrolling all the way down in Mod Organizers' left pane and double-clicking the red `Overwrite` text.

 - **Dark Souls Underwear - Never Nude Bodyslide Generated files**: Enabled by default.
 Disable this mod if you wish to have a nude body.

 - **3BA Less Bounce**: Enabled by default.
 Disable this mod if you want your 3BA body to jiggle more.

 - **Seamless Combat Camera**: Enabled by default.
 Automatically swaps camera to third person whean unsheating weapons or entering combat.
-Note: *As mentioned in [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md#q-can-i-play-the-list-in-first-person), first person combat is not supported.*
+   > As mentioned in [FAQ](https://github.com/Oghma-Infinium/Vagabond/blob/main/Documentation/FAQ.md#q-can-i-play-the-list-in-first-person), first person combat is not supported.

 - **NVIDIA Reflex Support**: SKSE plugin which can more than halve render latency.
 Only works for NVIDIA GPUs.
    > Only for NVIDIA 900 series or later.